 Burris Laboratory School's admissions procedures are intended to create a diverse student population in response to its role in teacher preparation in the state of Indiana.
 Moreover, the school is prepared to provide appropriate educational programs for students with special needs.
 Because Burris identifies itself as a family school, admissions will continue to focus on enabling siblings to attend Burris.
 Whenever there are grade level openings, current Burris families will be offered priority for admission of siblings who do not attend Burris.
 When class enrollment openings remain after sibling registration, Burris will utilize a lottery system for applications from families with no current Burris children.
 The school will admit students only at the beginning of the academic year, unless an unusual situation arises.
 By January 9, 2014, all current Burris students will indicate their intent to enroll for 2014-15.
 From this information, an estimate will be generated for the number of grade level openings for the 2014-15 school year.

 Burris families with siblings who do not currently attend and who are eligible for enrollment will have the first opportunity to register for existing openings.
 If more Burris family siblings apply than class openings exist, a lottery will be held to identify those children to be offered admission.

-Grades 1-12: For the 2013-2014 school year, applications for non-siblings in grades 1-12 will be accepted from October 2012 until April 13, 2013.
-The non-sibling lottery for grades 1-12 will be held at 2:00 p.m. in the Burris auditorium on Wednesday, April 17, 2013.
-This lottery will fill any existing openings in grades 1-12 not filled by siblings and/or will provide a waiting list to fill openings that might occur after the lottery.
+Grades 1-10: For the 2014-15 school year, applications for non-siblings in grades 1-10 will be accepted from November 2013 until January 30, 2014.
+The lottery will fill any existing openings in grades 1-10 not filled by siblings and/or will provide a waiting list to fill openings that might occur after the lottery.